-William Vu ’19 left his home in Hanoi, Thailand to pursue his undergraduate studies at Lehigh.
+William Vu ’19 left his home in Hanoi, Vietnam to pursue his undergraduate studies at Lehigh.
 Now he is working on a master’s degree at Oxford University.

 Vu’s journey to Lehigh was not one he expected, and it was one he will never forget.
 A semester after his graduation from Lehigh, he recalls the story.